carboneio/carbone-sdk-go/API-REFERENCE.md

 ## Quickstart with the GO SDK

 Try the following code to render a report in 10 seconds.
-Just replace your API key, the template you want to render, and the data as stringify JSON.
+Just replace your API key, the template you want to render, and the data as a stringified JSON.

 ```go
 package main